stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 * Dig in deeper with the [Official PHP Product Guide](http://docs.stormpath.com/php/product-guide).
 * Learn to easily partition user data with our [Guide to Building Multitenant Applications](http://docs.stormpath.com/guides/multi-tenant/).
-* Easily support Google and Facebook Login with our new [Social Login & Integration Guide](http://docs.stormpath.com/guides/social-integrations/).

 ***